mitchellhart/mitchellhart.github.io/source/_posts/2015-06-03-my-first-post-on-octopress.markdown

 categories: "Flatiron School"
 ---

-Hello Word.
+Hello.
 Shortly you'll find various snippets of thought related to code and the the continuing process of learning.

 -Mitchell